JacobDWaters/Okta-Workflows/Slack/Okta factor challenge slackbot/readme.md

 5. Security Risks

     Please carefully consider any other possible security risks before implementing!
 Certain info such as `okta user id`, `factor id` and factor answers needs to be passed to Slack in order for the workflow and bot to work.
-This may be info you are not comfortable exposing to slack.
+This may be info you are not comfortable exposing to Slack.

     `call`, `email`, `sms` are not secure means of doing user verification.
 Recommend reading [About Multifactor Authentication](https://help.okta.com/en-us/Content/Topics/Security/mfa/about-mfa.htm) to determine which factors you want to support.